chetmurthy/yay/README.md

   to know how to write their YAML.
 They practice "defensive YAML", and this is a *prima facie* proof that this goal has not been met.

+## Introducing YAYAML's Specification

+YAYAML's specification is structured in the manner of typical language
+specs: it specifies the character-set of the language, then the lexemes, and then the grammar.
+It is an explicit goal of YAYAML to enable straightforward implementation using lex/yacc tooling, and hence to ensure that all implementations can have identical behaviour (which documents they accept/reject, and in-memory semantics of those documents).

+Furthermore, it is an equally explicit goal of YAYAML, that:

+* every JSON document is already a YAYAML document

+* every YAYAML document is equal to a JSON document: that is, when parsed, its in-memory representation is identical to that of the JSON document that would be emitted when the document is printed in "JSON mode".

+The user can firmly rely on YAYAML as being merely (*merely*) a convenient syntax for writing JSON documents.
+There are a few deviations from this rule, and they will be explained in this specification.

 ================================================================